-- A detailed statement of the complaint and evidence in its support; - The specific remedy suggested by the parent or student; and - The signature of the appealing party(ies).
+- 1. A detailed statement of the complaint and evidence in its support; - 2.
+The specific remedy suggested by the parent or student; and - 3.
+The signature of the appealing party(ies).

-Upon receipt of the written appeal, the matter will be placed on the Board agenda for consideration at the next meeting or other mutually agreeable date.
+Upon receipt of the written appeal, the matter will be placed on the Board agenda for consideration within a reasonable amount of time or mutually agreeable date.
 If the District makes a good-faith effort to inform the student and the student's parent or guardian of the time of the Board meeting at which the Board will consider the appeal, the Board may consider the appeal regardless of whether the student, the student's parent or guardian, or another adult representing the student attends.
 The Board shall base its decision solely on the record made at the appeal hearing conducted by the Central Administration Hearing Committee.
 No new evidence will be submitted to the Board.
 The student or his or her representative and the administration's representative may make arguments to the Board based on the record for time periods as set by the Board.